Welcome to The Sum Of the Parts (Music)

 In August 2014 Mark was the chance recipient of the ABC1233 Storybox.
 This is a recording of that 13 minute interview on breakfast radio.

-Alternatively, have a look at this 16 minute presentation by Mark at TEDxNewy back in November 2011.
+Have a look at this 16 minute presentation by Mark at TEDxNewy back in November 2011.

 We do hope that you are playing music with others, somewhere and somewhen in your life.
 If you need a hand with that, grab a ukulele and come and see us.